hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/introduction.md

 ## What will we be building? {#what-will-we-be-building}

-We will build a connector to an [SQLite](https://www.sqlite.org/index.html) file-system database which you can run locally on your machine.
+We will build a basic connector to an [SQLite](https://www.sqlite.org/index.html) file-system database which you can run locally on your machine.

 This will familiarize you with the process of creating a connector to the Hasura DDN specification.
 You can then take the concepts you've learned and apply it to any data source you'd like to integrate with Hasura DDN.